jdkim/dictionarian_blah9/README.md

 # Dictionarian Application and Extension

-## Dictionarian
+## About Dictionarian
 - A project which began at BLAH8
   - *BioMedical Content Explorer* at that time
 - A chat interface to utilize dictionaries.
 - Implemented as a customized GPT, a.k.a.
 GPTS
 - Access [PubDictionaries](https://pubdictionaries.org/) for dictionary resources.
-- Current state: anyone with the [link](https://chatgpt.com/g/g-6747c97a8bbc8191bde84c9c155c5e5f-dictionarian) can test it.
+- Current state: anyone with the [link](https://chatgpt.com/g/g-6747c97a8bbc8191bde84c9c155c5e5f-dictionarian) can use it.
+(Not in the GPT store yet)

 ## Example Usage
 <details>